Sergeant: Police

 Police forces across Canada also use the rank of sergeant and staff sergeant for senior non-commissioned officers above the rank of constable or corporal.
 Except in the province of Quebec and in the Royal Canadian Mounted Police, the insignia for a police sergeant is three chevrons, worn point down.
 Staff sergeants rank above sergeants and are responsible for a unit or team within a station or division.
 The insignia for a staff sergeant is three chevrons, worn point down surmounted by a royal crown.
 In the Royal Canadian Mounted Police, the insignia for a sergeant is three chevrons, worn point down surmounted by a royal crown (which is the insignia of a staff sergeant in other Canadian police forces).
 The insignia of a staff sergeant in the Royal Canadian Mounted Police is four chevrons worn point up.

 Denmark

 In the Danish Defence, sergeants are typically squad (6-12 soldiers) or section commanders.
 The sergeants in the Danish forces also act as drill sergeants and platoon instructors, training both new soldiers in basic training, as well as professional soldiers.
 Sergeants with 1–2 years in the rank, who are in basic training units, are often second-in-command of the platoon.

 In professional units, the role of second-in-command in the platoon is sometimes given to a very experienced sergeant, but in most cases will be a Senior sergeant (Oversergent), the rank above sergeant.

 Sergeants in the Danish military are instructors in military drill, weapons, field-craft, small unit tactics, and physical training.

 Finland

 Army

+Kersantti (Finnish language abrv. kers.) or Sergeant (swedish language abrv.
+Serg) is in Finnish Defence Forces the second lowest non-commissioned officer rank.
+The rank is carried by conscripts, reservists and professional soldiers.
+Conscripts and salaried soldiers with the rank of sergeant are distinguished from each other by their insignia.
+Conscripts and reservists have three chevrons, whereas salaried personnel have three chevrons and a sword in the insignia.